-Strong concentration of German exports and imports on EU member states Share of exports in total exports Share of import
+Strong concentration of German exports and imports on EU member states

 1 - CN-China, DE-Germany, FR-France, IE-Ireland, JP-Japan, NL-Netherlands, UK-United Kingdom, US-United States.
 Number of advanced economies: 33.
 Number of emerging countries: 7.
 2 - Share of the sum of exports and imports in the GDP of the respective country.
-3 - In trillions of US dollars in purchasing power parities.
+3 -In trillions of US dollars in purchasing power parities.
 4 - Countries outside the EU27.
 5 - Mainly Canada and the United States.
 6 - Asia excluding China and countries in the MENA group (see footnote 9 for composition).
 7 - Including Oceania.
 8 - Mexico and Central and South America.
 9 - Middle East and North Africa (Algeria, Bahrain, Egypt, Djibouti, Iran, Iraq, Israel, Jordan, Kuwait, Lebanon, Libya, Morocco, occupied Palestinian territory, Oman, Qatar, Saudi Arabia, Syria, Tunisia, United Arab Emirates, Yemen).
 10 - Africa without countries in the MENA group.

 Sources: Federal Statistical Office, OECD, own calculations © Sachverständigenrat | 22-222-07 economies such as the United States, France and Japan but weaker than that of small open economies such as the Netherlands.
 Germany's openness as measured by its foreign trade ratio has also grown over time.
 This increase is substantial compared with similarly sized economies.
-Only small economies such as the Netherlands have seen a sharper rise in their foreign trade ratio. ightarrow CHART 135 TOP RIGHT
+Only small economies such as the Netherlands have seen a sharper rise in their foreign trade ratio.

+LART 135 TOP RIGHT

-473. Broken down by economic area, trade within the EU still accounts for by far the largest share of German exports at over 55 %.
+the largest share of German exports at over 55 %.
 However, Germany's share of exports to Europe (EU and non-EU trade) declined slightly between 2000 and 2021.
 Exports to China have grown significantly.

-S CHART 135 BOTTOM LEFT By far the largest share of German imports comes from EU27 member states.
-S CHART 135 BOTTOM RIGHT This proportion increased slightly between 2000 and 2021.
+CHART 135 BOTTOM LEFT By far the largest share of German imports comes from EU27 member states.

+CHART 135 BOTTOM RIGHT This proportion increased slightly between 2000 and 2021.
 The share of imports from China rose sharply between 2000 and 2021, reaching 12 % in 2021.
 As with exports, this is mainly due to the opening of China's economy and its entry into the World Trade Organization (WTO).